Salvia chamaedryoides

 Hummingbirds, butterflies, and other pollinators use this plant.
 Probably a larval host for several moth species.

+There are 1045 species of Salvia all over the world.
 The genus name Salvia comes from the name used by Pliny for common sage (Salvia officinalis) and comes from the Latin word 'salvere' meaning "to save" in reference to the long-believed healing properties of several Sage species.
 The species name, chamaedryoides, name comes from being like germander, Teucrium chamaedrys, because of the similarity between these plants’ spreading rhizomatic nature.

 Native to the high desert, 6900–9000ft, of the Sierra Madre Oriental range in Mexico.